 Physical assets are prone to wear, damage, and misuse – eventually counting towards asset depreciation.
 They can also incur operational and maintenance costs.

 Poor reassignment and offboarding processes are the key reasons for losing hardware assets.
-In fact, on average, 263 laptops were lost per organisation over 12 months.
+On average, 263 laptops are lost per organisation over 12 months.

-To overcome the above challenges.
-IT asset managers need to establish rigorous processes for IT provisioning and asset assignment.
-These processes need to cover both new and existing employees and assets.
+To overcome these challenges, IT asset managers need to establish rigorous processes for IT provisioning and asset assignment.
+Each process needs to cover both new and existing employees, as well as assets.

 Assigning Existing Assets

-- Allocating correct hardware based on the level of seniority and role (For example, higher-end laptops are generally allocated to employees in technical roles or senior managers)
+- Allocating hardware based on the level of seniority and role (For instance, higher-end laptops are generally allocated to employees in technical roles or senior managers)

-- Granting access to the correct software based on the role (For example, granting access to Adobe Photoshop for people in the design teams)
+- Granting access to the correct software based on the role (For instance, granting access to Adobe Photoshop for people in the design teams)

 - Setting up an organisational email account